PostgreSQL Partition Manager Extension (pg_partman)

 • Run this function as a scheduled job (cron, etc) to automatically create child tables for partition sets configured to use it.

 • You can also use the included background worker (BGW) to have this automatically run for you by PostgreSQL itself.
-Note that the p_parent_table parameter is not available with this method, so if you need to run it for a specific partition set, you must do that manually or scheduled as noted above.
+Note that the p_parent_table parameter is not available with this method, so if you need to run it for a specific partition set, you must do that manually or scheduled externally.
 The other parameters have postgresql.conf values that can be set.
-See BGW section above.
+See BGW section earlier in this documentation.

 • This function also maintains the partition retention system for any partitions sets that have it turned on (see About and part_config table below).